 We’ve had countless cases where we intervened on behalf of our clients early in the process and were able to prevent arrest and prosecution.
 There were so many cases where our clients were already arrested but the outcome was much better than it could have been.

-Insurance fraud investigations take months to develop.
+Such investigations take months to develop.
 There can be plenty of time to solve the problem before it’s too late if you handle this right.
-If you have any questions concerning an insurance fraud matter in New York, call our experienced NYC insurance fraud lawyers today at (212) 577 6677 to set up an immediate consultation.
+If you have any questions concerning related matters in New York, call our experienced NYC insurance fraud lawyers today at (212) 577 6677 to set up an immediate consultation.